 Of course, I invited no one to the wedding, for I knew they’d understand how intimate the ceremony was.

 That was two years ago.

-The relationship didn’t work out, actually it was a disaster, and so I eventually filed for a divorce.
-It was no one’s fault really, but we were emotionally devastated nevertheless.
+The relationship didn’t work out, actually, it was a disaster.
+So eventually, it seemed like I was in a position to search for family solicitors in my area and file for a divorce.
+It was no one’s fault really, but we were emotionally devastated.
 At least we had no children.
 Sologamy didn’t seem to suit us.
 We had acted impetuously.
 As I said, I had gotten the idea after hearing an NPR radio report about a woman who fell in love with herself and said that after she tied the knot, she had never been happier.
-I was an American and felt happiness was my right, too.
+I felt happiness was my right, too.

 The world was getting me down at the time with all the political news about the Russians coming and insinuating themselves between me and you and all good Americans who had just wanted to elect Hillary Clinton and be happy.
 And as I was thinking about this happy married couple – the woman and herself, not Bill and Hillary – I chanced upon that New York Times article in the coffee shop that convinced me to take the plunge.
 So I self-identified as I and me, a couple, and we said I do and I do too, in a private ceremony.
 I had really wanted to be happy like that woman and to forget all the stuff about Trump being in bed with the Russians, and the Russians trying to get into our heads and voting booths, maybe even our beds where they would whisper lies about capitalism being immoral and other sweet nothings meant to confuse us about our identities and what was right and wrong.
 I had figured going to bed with myself might help me forget.